 Most children will be given their vaccine at school during school hours.
 They will be given 1 dose of the Pfizer/BioNTech vaccine.

-As a parent or guardian you will get a letter or email with information about when the vaccine will be offered.
+As a parent or guardian you will get a letter or email with information about when the vaccine will be offered, and you'll be asked to give consent.

 All children aged 12 to 15 will be offered a vaccine this autumn.